w3f/Grants-Program/applications/Lastic.md

 | 2. | User Flow | We will design and create a basic user flow detailing how users will interact with the platform. |

  - creating a starting point for nice visual diagrams
+ - whitepaper creation
+ - multiple articles

-### Milestone 2 - Creating a Frontend connecting the quering the database
+### Milestone 2 - Creating a Frontend quering the blockchain

 - **Estimated duration:** 1 month
 - **FTE:** 1.5